econ-ark/Life-Cycle-Prime-Time/content/report.md

 To be clear, the aim of that literature was to explain the holding of dollar cash balances to study questions like the 'velocity' of money and the role of money supply and money demand in determining interest rates -- not to explain saving behavior.

-But for the question of how to incorporate wealth in the utility function, Tzitzouris et al have proposed a mathematically very similar formulation,
+But for the question of how to incorporate wealth in the utility function, [](doi:10.2139/ssrn.4693176) have proposed a mathematically very similar formulation,

 \begin{align}
     \uFunc(\cNrm,\aNrm) & = \frac{\left(